Skip to main content

 When tier-B cost confidence is enough.

-We just unlocked OPTIMIZE_LOSER for Tier B SKUs.
+Why optimize_loser runs on estimated costs while discount_test waits for verified ones.
 The math behind why soft actions are safe when discounts still aren't.

 Not every action needs the same certainty about cost.
-Re-ranking a product in search is reversible and cheap to get slightly wrong.
+Rewriting a product's copy is reversible and cheap to get slightly wrong.
 Cutting its price is neither.
-That asymmetry is why Magistry gates actions by cost-confidence tier — and why we just unlocked OPTIMIZE_LOSER for Tier B.
+That asymmetry is why Magistry gates the one price action by cost-confidence tier — and why optimize_loser runs fine at Tier B.

 The three tiers